 3. Scope of this Policy

-3.1 This policy applies to anyone whoutilice las facilitiesof Technologies of the
+3.1 This policy applies to anyone whouse the facilitiesof Technologies of the

-Information (TI) providedby Chichester College Group (el Grupo).This includes our staff, students, membersof the board of directors, contractors, and visitors.
+Information (TI) providedbyDō University.This includes our staff, students, membersof the board of directors, contractors, and visitors.
 Throughout the policy, these individuals will be referred to as "users."

-3.2 IT facilities are vital to the operation ofl Grupo.This policy establishes the framework within thecual los users can useIT facilities.
+3.2 IT facilities are vital to the operation of lto Dō University.This policy establishes the framework within thewhich ones users can useIT facilities.

-3.3 The phrase “IT facilities” encompasses, but is not limited to, computers, software, peripheral devices, issued identitiespor el Grupo, resourcesonline orbasados en the cloud, email, phones, Internet access including WiFi, and data stored within computer systems.
+3.3 The phrase “IT facilities” encompasses, but is not limited to, computers, software, peripheral devices, issued identitiesby the Dō University, resourcesonline orbased on the cloud, email, phones, Internet access including WiFi, and data stored within computer systems.

 3.4 The term "personal data" is defined under the Data Protection Act.
 In this context, the Group is considered the data controller.

-3.5 The Group will request explicit consent from all users that they haveleído y understood this policy.One way to obtain this conformity is throughlista de verificationinduction or the declaration form at the end of this policy.
-Users will also receive periodic reminders that their use of the Group's IT facilities must comply withcon estapolicy.
+3.5 The Group will request explicit consent from all users that they haveread and understood this policy.One way to obtain this conformity is throughlist of verificationinduction or the declaration form at the end of this policy.
+Users will also receive periodic reminders that their use of the Group's IT facilities must comply withwith thispolicy.

 3.6 This policy should be read in conjunction with: